dortania/OpenCore-Post-Install/usb/amd-mapping/amd.md

 * **Model**: SMBIOS the kext will match against, set this up to what SMBIOS you are currently using
 * **IONameMatch**: The name of the controller it'll match against, in this example we'll use `PTXH`
+  * IOPathMatch is another entry you can use instead, if you have multiple controllers with the same name(ie. 2 XHC0)
 * **port-count**: The last/largest port value that you want to be injected
 * **port**: The address of the USB controller
 * **UsbConnector**: The type of USB connector, which can be found on the [ACPI 6.3 spec, section 9.14](https://uefi.org/sites/default/files/resources/ACPI_6_3_final_Jan30.pdf)